realmofYogesh/YelpCamp/README.md

 ## How to Use it

 - Create an account or log in to access the full functionality of the application.
-- Explore campgrounds, read reviews.
+- Explore places, read reviews.
-- Add new campgrounds, leave reviews (contribute to the community).
+- Add new places, leave reviews (contribute to the community).
-- Edit or delete campgrounds and reviews you have created.
+- Edit or delete places and reviews you have created.

 <br/>